MarielaRH/nasa-technical-test/README.md

 In this repository's **master** branch you are provided with a clean architechture modular-based boilerplate that allows you to quickly start developing your app in Angular.
 As advice, we recommend to follow project´s structure and build on modular-based, if modular-based is kind of complex for you ,then, feel free to change and build as you want.

-You must install any library or dependecie you want to use with **ng-cli** please avoid using CDN´s.
+You must install any library or dependecie you want to use with **npm** please avoid using CDN´s.

 Everything related to logos, icons and fonts must be downloaded and used from the `/assets` folder within the project, feel free to use either boostrap, angular material, tailwind, SASS, LESS as CSS frameworks or if you want use pure CSS.